-PISA is a comparative study of student achievement, assessing and comparing the competencies of 15-year old students in reading, mathematics and science in the OECD states and 33 OECD partner countries.
+PISA 2009 is a comparative study of student achievement, which assessed and compared the competencies of 15-year old students in reading, mathematics and science in the OECD states and 33 OECD partner countries.

 In particular, PISA assesses in how far the different education systems in the participating countries succeed in granting young people equal opportunities for educational success, independent of their socio-economic and socio-cultural origin.

 Reading competence means more than just being able to discern written information.
 Most of all, PISA assesses the ability to comprehend different texts in terms of their meaning, intention and form and the ability to assign them to a broader context.

 Mathematical competence implies that a person has a basic understanding of mathematics and its significance in our cultural and technical world.
 PISA focuses on examining functional applications of mathematics in different contexts.

 Science competencies imply that a person understands basic science concepts and that s/he is familiar with scientific processes of thinking and working.
 PISA is mainly concerned with assessing whether important concepts from the domains of physics, chemistry, biology and geological sciences can be applied appropriately in given situations.

 In 2009, DIPF was not only in charge of the project management at a national level, but it was also a member of the international PISA 2009 consortium and thus participated in the development and practical testing of innovative, computer-based test formats.
 This enhancement of traditional test methods bore the advantage of an efficient assessment of achievements and allowed for an application of real-life test scenarios by means of dynamic and interactive tasks.

 The national report on PISA 2009 was published in December 2010 by Waxmann Verlag.
 The german title is "PISA 2009.
 Summary of a Decade."
 The book can be ordered at Waxmann Verlag.